How to Listen to Copland’s Most Famous Fanfare

 Copland immediately grabs your attention with the percussion: timpani, bass drum, and tam-tam (a type of gong).
 Once established, the percussion gets softer with each repetition to make way for the trumpets who play the main melodic theme of the piece.
-The theme is firmly in the key of B-flat major and sounds very “open”: movement happens by jumps between notes rather than by going up and down a scale.
+The theme is firmly in the key of B♭ (B flat) major and sounds very “open”: movement happens by jumps between notes rather than by going up and down a scale.
 (Wait, you lost me!
 What’s a “key”?
-Think of it as “home base” – the seven main notes the piece is built around).
+Think of it as “home base” of notes that the piece is built around).

 Once through the melodic theme, the percussion breaks in to repeat its own theme that we heard at the beginning.
-The melodic theme returns, this time as a duet between the trumpets and French horns.
+The melodic theme returns, this time as a duet between the trumpets and horns.
 The theme begins the same as before, but then Copland takes a slight detour up into a slightly higher range before coming back to continue the original theme.
 Even then he doesn’t repeat exactly what he did the first time – he repeats the series of faster notes before slowing down the last three (D -> F -> B♭).

 For me, this piece is also effective because it doesn’t have ruffles and flourishes, or extra trills and frills.
 This piece is powerful in its simplicity, and “simplicity” does not equal “boring”.
 It truly feels like an homage to the average person who usually goes through life without a lot of bells and whistles.
 There are many different recordings of “Fanfare for the Common Man” on YouTube.
 Listen to some of the other versions.
 What makes them different from one another?
 Is there a version you prefer?
 I hope you’ve enjoyed our first foray into music appreciation and that you’ll join me for more!